naxxfish/interest-voyage-backend/README.md

     firebase functions:config:set rtt.uri="https://api.for.realtimetrains/v1" rtt.username="YOUR_RTT_API_USERNAME" rtt.password="YOUR_RTT_API_PASSWORD"

-And, if you want to run the functions locally:
+And, if you want to run the functions locally, do this after setting those variables:

     firebase functions:config:get > functions/.runtimeconfig.json